 I am so happy and grateful that readers are finding my guide for this exam preparation is easy and useful.

 You are welcome to share your feedback in the comment section below.

-Microsoft is keeping evolving their learning programs to help you and your career keep pace with today’s demanding IT environments.
+Microsoft is keeping evolving its learning programs to help you and your career keep pace with today’s demanding IT environments.
 The new updated role-based certifications will help you to keep pace with today’s business requirements.
 Microsoft Learning is constantly evolving its learning program to better offer what you need to skill up, prove your expertise to employers and peers, and get the recognition—and opportunities—you’ve earned.

 In January 2020, Microsoft announced new updates to several Azure and Data certifications which were released in March 2020.
 The certifications that you earned are not changing, but the exams required to earn the certifications are changed.